ese5160/final-project-a07g-a14g-t04-crazy-thursday/A07G_README.md

 #### 1.2.3 Functionality

-SRS 01 – The IR sensor and limit switch shall continuously detect the presence of objects inside the box when the time is set and before the box is closed.
+SRS 01 – The IR sensor and limit switch shall continuously detect the presence of objects inside the box when the time is set and before the box is closed(in Prepare Stage).

 SRS 02 - The Device shall receive commands from mobile phones using WiFi.